-Artwork / Apple Pie
+Artwork / Archives / Apple Pie

 Mexican-American Superman, political art by Portland artist Gwenn Seemel Native American woman as George Washington, portriat painting by political artist Gwenn Seemel Vietnamese-American Uncle Sam painted by political artist Gwenn Seeme; Russian-American astronaut painting with a Chagall feel green card for a pilgrim, political art by Jersey artist Gwenn Seemel Indian-American totem pole, painting by French-American artist Gwenn Seemel feminist art by Portland painter Gwenn Seemel portrait of the next president of the United States portrait painted on an American flag female Paul Bunyan Statue of Liberty political art by French-American artist Gwenn Seemel Asian Elvis painting Asian Nixon artwork American Gothic but with immigrants beautiful black woman painted portrait Rosie the Riveter wearing a hijab Bugs Bunny remix portrait painted on an envelope colorful allegorical portrait painting